The Historical Context

 The Border Guards

-spanned the entire length of Berlin.
+It spanned the length of Berlin.

 The Construction Process